open-siege/siege-studio/docs/open-siege.md

 ## Open Siege

 ### Summary
-When a certain critical mass is reached in terms of file format support in 3Space Studio, it will be possible to combine the code from that project with an engine such as OGRE 3D to produce a fully playable, open-source reimplementation of games such as Starsiege and many others.
+When a certain critical mass is reached in terms of file format support in Siege Studio, it will be possible to combine the code from that project with an engine such as OGRE 3D to produce a fully playable, open-source reimplementation of games such as Starsiege and many others.

-Since 3Space Studio already supports a large amount of formats for Darkstar, the initial focus will be on:
+Since Siege Studio already supports a large amount of formats for Darkstar, the initial focus will be on:
 * Starsiege
 * Starsiege: Tribes